-[Additional Instructions: Note that in order for a certificate program to be eligible for student financial aid, it must lead to gainful employment.
-Your institution's financial aid office should have a list of qualifying gainful employment fields for your reference.1
+[Additional Instructions: Insert n/a if none.
+Note that in order for a certificate program to be eligible for student financial aid, it must lead to gainful employment.
+Your institution's financial aid office should have a list of qualifying gainful employment fields for your reference.]

 19a.
-Number of career-technical education (CT TE) certificates and degrees: [Additional Instructions: For p are those which qualify for fin employment.] ded 19b.
+Number of career-technical degrees: [Additional Instructions: For purposes of definition, CTE certificates to are those which qualify for financial aid, principally those which lead to employment.] ded 19b.
 Number of CTE certificates and degrees which have identified technical and professional competencies that meet employment standards and other standards, including those for licensure and certification: 19c.
-Number of CTE certificates institution has set a standar • [Additional Instructions: Institutions licensure passage rates in all ds for 19d.
-Od.
-Number of CTE certificates and degrees for which the institution has set a standard for graduate employment rates: [Additional Instructions: Institutions are required to have institution-set standards for graduate employment rates in all applicable certificate and degree programs.]
-20. 2011-2012 examination past licensure examination in ord nts must pa ıss a Program CIP Code - 4 digits (##. ##) Examination state/national/other Institution set standard (%) Pass Rate (%)
+Number of CTE certificates institution has set a standar · · [Additional Instructions: Institutions licensure passage rates in all ds for 19d.
+Number of CTE certificates and degrees for which the institution has set a standard for graduate employment rates: [Additional Instructions: Institutions are required to have institution-set standards for job placement rates (graduate employment rates) in all applicable certificate and degree programs.]
+20. 2012-2013 examination pass rates in programs for which students must pass a licensure examination in order to work in their field of study: Program CIP Code - 4 digits (##. ##) Examination state/national/other Institution set standard (%) Pass Rate (%) [Add Row] [Delete Checked Row]

-[ Add R ow ] [D elete Checked Row ]

-[Additional Instructions: Please list each program for which a license examination is required in which there were at least 10 students who completed the program in the designated year.
+[Additional Instructions: Please list each program for which a license examination is required to qualify for employment, in which there were at least 10 students who completed the program in the designated year.
 State the institution set standard for expected licensure examination pass rates.
 Also state the pass rate of students who took the examination.]

-21. 2011-2012 job placement rates for students completing certificate programs and CTE (career-technical education) degrees:
+21. 2012-2013 job placement rates for students completing certificate programs and CTE (career-technical education) degrees:

-Program CIP Code - 4 digits (##. ##) Institution set standard Job Placement Rate (%)
+Program CIP Code - 4 digits (##. ##) Institution set standard (%) Job Placement Rate (%)